 back out, and may also inhibit future leaks from forming.
 This suggestion is

 just a bit of extra insurance.

 AE Sensor ONLY spec. sheet that you may print.

 NOTE: MOST automotive and aircraft BUS voltages are NOT guaranteed

 This sensor cannot be operated

-voltages are higher than this.
+with a higher voltage than 15.4Vdc!
 It is for this reason that you MUST connect

-it to a lower voltage.
+the power to the sensor to a lower guaranteed voltage.
 Not to worry, it is pretty easy to remedy this.

 You can use a 12V regulator like the LM7812 or LM78L12.
 You can get these

 most anywhere.
 This power source is regulated and will most likely not go